Manuelfjr/Manuelfjr/README.md

 -->
 # ⚡ About me

 I’m an undergraduate student in statistics at the Federal University of Paraiba (UFPB).
-I’m studying the fifth period of the statistics course, I come from my second scientific initiation project, I have mastered the R, Python languages.
+I’m 82% statistic, I come from my second scientific initiation project, I have mastered the R, Python languages.
 Maybe I don’t know, but I’m going after that, slogan :), I like to program in my free time and learn new things, ah, it is worth mentioning that a coffee helps a lot.

 # ⚡ Works